paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-003-general-powers-and-functions.md

 (2) The Secretary of Defense shall develop the actions described in paragraph (1) in coordination with the Secretary of Transportation.

+**(c) Forfeiture.—**

-**(c) Forfeiture.—** Any unmanned aircraft system or unmanned aircraft described in subsection (a) that is seized by the Secretary of Defense is subject to forfeiture to the United States.
+(1) Any unmanned aircraft system or unmanned aircraft described in subsection (a) that is seized by the Secretary of Defense is subject to forfeiture to the United States.

+(2) Any forfeiture conducted under paragraph (1) shall be made subject to the requirements for civil, criminal, or administrative forfeiture.

 **(d) Regulations and Guidance.—**